-OpenSSL-based PKCS#11 mode uses a modified version of the OpenSSL library; stock OpenSSL does not fully support PKCS#11.
-ISC provides a patch to OpenSSL to correct this.
-This patch is based on work originally done by the OpenSolaris project; it has been modified by ISC to provide new features such as PIN management and key-by-reference.
+BIND 9 uses OpenSSL for cryptography, but stock OpenSSL does not yet fully support PKCS #11.
+However, a PKCS #11 engine for OpenSSL is available from the OpenSolaris project.
+It has been modified by ISC to work with with BIND 9, and to provide new features such as PIN management and key by reference.